 U.S. Chamber of Commerce

-According to its website, the U.S. Chamber of Commerce "has one overarching mission—to strengthen the competitiveness of the U.S. economy.
-It describes itself as "the world's largest business federation representing more than 3 million businesses and organizations of every size, sector, and region."
+The U.S. Chamber of Commerce, a pro-corporate trade group, is the largest lobbying organization in the United States, and also works to influence policy in many other countries.
+The Chamber describes itself as "the world's largest business federation representing more than 3 million businesses and organizations of every size, sector, and region."

 Despite these claims, the New York Times reported in October 2010 that half of the Chamber's $140 million in contributions in 2008 came from just 45 big-money donors, many of whom enlisted the Chamber's help to fight political and public opinion battles on their behalf (such as opposing financial or healthcare reforms, or other regulations).
 The Chamber is "dominated by oil companies, pharmaceutical giants, automakers and other polluting industries," according to James Carter, executive director of the Green Chamber of Commerce.

 The Chamber has been described as becoming "a fully functional part of the partisan Republican machine" after CEO and president Thomas J. Donohue took office in 1997.
 Prior to Donohue's tenure, the Chamber "used to be a trade association that advocated in a bipartisan manner for narrowly tailored policies to benefit its members."

 Charles Koch is the right-wing billionaire owner of Koch Industries.
 As one of the richest people in the world, he is a key funder of the right-wing infrastructure, including the American Legislative Exchange Council (ALEC) and the State Policy Network (SPN).
 In SourceWatch, key articles on Charles Koch and his late brother David include: Koch Brothers, Americans for Prosperity, Stand Together Chamber of Commerce, Stand Together, Koch Family Foundations, Koch Universities, and I360.